 The goal of the lecture is to provide a mathematical foundation of neural networks from the perspective of numerical analysis.
 Students know basic definitions and terminology as well as classical approximation results for neural networks.
 They are familiar with numerical methods for the efficient training of neural networks and can analyze them.
-Moreover, students can apply the concepts to popular applications in the context of partial differential equations (such as physics-informed neural networks).
+Moreover, students can apply the concepts to popular applications (such as physics-informed neural networks, Deep Ritz method, etc.).

 - Neural networks

 - Approximation results

 - Connections to finite element methods

 - Numerical methods for the efficient learning

-- · Physics-informed neural networks
+- Datasets